mobeets/bpcs/README.md

 This is an implementation of the method discussed in: Kawaguchi, Eiji, and Richard O. Eason.
 "Principles and applications of BPCS steganography."
 In Photonics East (ISAM, VVDC, IEMB), pp. 464-473.
 International Society for Optics and Photonics, 1999. ([pdf](http://web.eece.maine.edu/~eason/steg/SPIE98.pdf))

-(Note: Works for python2; small tweaking required for python3.)

 ### Encoding and decoding

 First, we want to embed a file in a vessel image.
 Here, we'll embed the text of an entire novel in a 300x300 image.

-`$ python bpcs.py encode -i examples/vessel.png -m examples/message.txt -o examples/encoded.png`
+`$ python -m bpcs.bpcs encode -i examples/vessel.png -m examples/message.txt -o examples/encoded.png`

 Now, given the encoded image, we want to recover the message hidden inside it.

-`$ python bpcs.py decode -i examples/encoded.png -a 0.45 -o examples/message_decoded.txt`
+`$ python -m bpcs.bpcs decode -i examples/encoded.png -a 0.45 -o examples/message_decoded.txt`

 The output, message_decoded.txt, should be the same as message.txt, which means we have recovered our original message.